Sources — Signet Docs

 Sources are external knowledge bases that Signet can read, index, and recall from without turning them into ordinary saved memories.

-The first Sources connector is Obsidian.
+Sources currently support Obsidian vaults, Discord guilds, and GitHub repositories.
 Point Signet at an Obsidian vault and the daemon mounts that vault as a read-only knowledge base: Markdown files become searchable artifacts, the vault structure becomes graph topology, and heading-aware chunks participate in semantic recall.
+Add Discord with a bot-token secret reference and Signet indexes guild topology, channels, threads, members, message windows, and Discord metadata through the same source-owned artifact lifecycle.
+Add GitHub repositories to index issues, pull requests, discussions, selected Markdown docs, comments, and source failure artifacts through the shared source provider pipeline.

 The important rule is simple: the source stays canonical.
 Signet reads from the vault.
 It does not edit notes, rewrite frontmatter, create files, or move anything inside the source directory.